Vallabh-Singhal/BILL-MANAGING-SYSTEM/STATEMENT.md

 Bill Management System for Hotels and Restaurants

-Problem Statement
+•Problem Statement

 Hotels and restaurants manage a large number of customer orders, invoices, and payments on a daily basis.
 Manual billing processes are time‑consuming, prone to calculation errors, and difficult to track.
 Lack of a centralized billing system leads to issues such as delayed service, inconsistent bill records, difficulty in managing taxes, and challenges in generating reports for business analysis.
 A digital bill management system is required to streamline billing operations, improve accuracy, and enhance customer experience.

-Scope of the Project
+•Scope of the Project

 Design and develop a digital billing system for hotels and restaurants.